Math 116: Chapter 4 Study Guide

 - Evaluate a logarithm using the change of base formula.
 Look at problems 4.3.11 - 4.3.18.

-section 4.6.
-The take-home portion is worth 15 points and is due the class period after the in-class portion.
+- There is a take-home portion of the exam worth 25 points and is due the class period after the in-class portion.

 - *'d problems are directly from the textbook.